Philip Morris USA: Altria

 On January 27, 2003, Philip Morris Companies Inc. changed its name to Altria Group, Inc. Even under this new name, Altria continues to own 100% of Philip Morris USA (abbreviated PM USA).

 In the fall of 2003, Philip Morris USA moved its headquarters from New York City to Richmond, Virginia.
 On March 30, 2007, the remaining 88.9% stake in Kraft Foods was spun off to shareholders.
 Philip Morris International was split from Philip Morris USA in March 2008.
 This has caused a drop in the needed cigarette production due to no need for export product.
 Philip Morris shut down its Concord, North Carolina, manufacturing facility in 2010 and moved all domestic production to Richmond, which now contains the largest Philip Morris plant in the world, producing 146 billion cigarettes in 2010.

 In 2010, the FDA banned the use of "Light" for ventilated cigarettes because it misrepresented the products as a healthier cigarette, and Philip Morris switched to using colors to brand them to circumvent the rule.

 Brands

-Philip Morris USA brands include Marlboro, Virginia Slims, Benson & Hedges, Merit, Parliament, Alpine, Basic, Cambridge, Bucks, Dave's, Chesterfield, Collector's Choice, Commander, Lark, L&M, Players.
-As of the 27 of December, 2018, Philip Morris also owns a minority stake in JUUL.
+Philip Morris USA brands include Marlboro, Virginia Slims, Benson & Hedges, Merit, Parliament, Alpine, Basic, Cambridge, Bucks, Dave's, Chesterfield, Collector's Choice, Commander, Lark, L&M, and Players.
+As of December 27, 2018, Philip Morris also owns a minority stake in JUUL.